Mishcon de Reya page structure

 Customs detentions play a central role in IP enforcement efforts.
 Preventing the flow of counterfeit goods between borders, they help to reduce the risk of damage, not least to a rights holder's reputation, IP portfolio, authorised distribution networks and licensing programmes.

 For customs authorities to take action, a rights holder must submit an Application for Action (AFA) to a competent customs department.
-Rights holders are encouraged to educate and work collaboratively with customs departments to educate and increase awareness of counterfeit activity, and to assist in identifying and preventing any suspected infringement.
+Rights holders are encouraged to work collaboratively with customs departments to educate and increase awareness of counterfeit activity, and to assist in identifying and preventing any suspected infringement.

 In the UK and EU, rights holders can apply for AFAs on a proactive basis (where the AFA lasts one year) or a reactive (ex officio) basis following notification of a seizure of suspected counterfeit goods.
 In the latter case, unless the customs department is instructed otherwise, the AFA will be effective for that particular seizure only.
 In the EU, rights holders can submit AFAs in respect of one EU territory (National AFA), or on an EU-wide basis in more than one EU territory (Union AFA)